Other auxiliary tags

 Inheritance of templatesextends

-The inheritance of the template is a bit like the master in ppt.
-We define a skeleton and write a page well, most of which do not need to be changed.
-The parts that need to be changed are wrapped with block tags:
+The inheritance of templates is a bit like the master slide in PowerPoint, where we define a skeleton, write a whole page, most of which does not need to be changed, and the parts that need to be changed are wrapped with block tags:

 {% block title %}